RyotaBannai/Scala_Playground/akkaProjctroot/README.md

 - `Test`:
   1. `sbt` on console.
-  2. `test` inside sbt repl or `"test:testOnly *YourTestClassName"` if you'd prefer to run single test.
+  2. `test` inside sbt repl or `"Test / testOnly *YourTestClassName"` if you'd prefer to run single test.
 - The Actor’s `mailbox` is essentially `a message queue with ordering semantics`.
   - The order of multiple messages sent from the `same Actor` is `preserved`, but `can be interleaved` with messages sent by `another Actor`.
 - Actor Architecture: